MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-analyze-version-storage-for-sites.md

 After configuring the `TargetExpirationDate` values for your report, you can choose to perform deeper analysis to see the impact of the trimming before running an actual trim.
 You can perform this analysis independently, or alternatively, we provide two recommended options for your analysis.

-## Option one: Analyze the report using excel
+## Option one: Analyze the report using Excel

 Open the shared Excel workbook **AnalyzeReportFile_Template.xlsx**.
 You can find the following worksheets in it.